tunnll/tunnll.github.io/_jobs/graphical-user-interface-user-experience-designer.md

 As a Graphical/UI/UX Designer you will work end to end through discovery and production in an agile team.
 You will gather initial requirements; work directly with Users, produce mock ups, build prototypes, etc. You will be someone that is confident at talking with users and the technology teams.

-You will be working across a number of different projects such as responsive websites, interactive data visualisation, and B2B tools.
+You will be working across a number of different projects such as mobile applications, enterprise client applications, responsive websites, interactive data visualisation, and B2B tools.
 The successful UX designer will need a portfolio of creative user experience outcomes and some visual / interface skills.

 ### What you will do: